-1. Coordination mechanism between stakeholders and waste management;
+- 1. Coordination mechanism between stakeholders and waste management; - 2.
 Rights and obligations of stakeholders including those of village government and commitment of village government related to waste management policies in the village.

 The potential of Kutasari Village is owned by the existing waste administrators.
 Besides making a Village Head Decision, the village also form a special team to monitor the technical implementation of waste in the village.
-A special team can be created by forming a village-owned enterprise (BUMDes) business unit or a non-governmental organization concerning on the solid waste activities.
+A special team can be created by forming a village-owned enterprise (BUMDes) business unit or a non-governmental organization concerning the solid waste activities.

-The role of village government in the management activities is greatly important due to the commitment of village government to issue the policies to regulate the solid waste activities.
-Thus, the Village Head Decision on the household waste management and special team formation to monitor the implementation of technical waste management in the village can be a policy to encourage the village to become more independent in handling the household waste management.
+The role of village government in the management activities is greatly important.
+The village government issue the policies to regulate the solid waste activities.
+Thus, the village head decision on the household waste management and special team formation to monitor the implementation of technical waste management in the village can be a policy to encourage the village to become more independent in handling the household waste management.

-It is necessary to realize a a form of communication forum among the waste administrators, such as Village Government, Neighborhood Unix (RT), Community Unix (RW), Community Self-Assisting Groups, Village Community Institutions, and independent waste-concerning managing organizations.
+It is necessary to realize a form of communication forum among the waste administrators, such as Village Government, Neighborhood Unit (RT), Community Unit (RW), SHGs, Village Community Institutions, and independent waste-concerning managing organizations.

 The Communication Forum for Hygiene Management Administrators in the village can be used as a communication bridge among the existing elements.
-This forum will later become a means for the deliberation in adopting a planned, coordinated and institutionalized technical policy for waste management in Kutasan Village.
-Thus, the Communication Forum for waste activists in Kutasan village can run effectively and have the basis to perform its functions in the form of Village Head Decision.
+This forum will later become a means for the deliberation in adopting a planned, coordinated and institutionalized technical policy for waste management in Kutasari Village.
+Thus, the Communication Forum for waste activists in Kutasari village can run effectively and have the basis to perform its functions in the form of Village Head Decision.

 The structure of Communication Forum is led by the Chairperson, under the secretariat led by a secretary.
-The Communication Forum members consist of elements taken from the village government, independent actors.
-Self-Assisting Group (KSM), Waste Bank, representatives of Community Unit (RW) and Neighborhood Unit (RT) elements, as well as the representatives of village youth organizations.
+The Communication Forum members consist of elements taken from the village government, independent actors, Self-help Group (KSM), Waste Bank, representatives of Community Unit (RW) and Neighborhood Unit (RT) elements, as well as the representatives of village youth organizations.
 The members' position is equal because the forum is a place for its members to express their opinions in performing their activities.
-The activities performed by this forum are the responsibility of Village Head as the person in charge and supervisor of the forum.
-Based on in-depth interviews and FGD results, the elements or components involved in the Household Waste Management Communication Forum in Kutasari Village are as follows:
+The activities performed by this forum are the responsibility of the Village Head as the person in charge and supervisor of the forum.
+Based on in-depth interviews and FGD results, the elements or components involved in the Household Waste Management Communication Forum in Kutasari Village are presented in Figure 1 as follows: